vj00000/llm_based_dynamicTheme_Webpage/README.md

 3. Create a new API key
 4. Copy and paste it into the "Gemini API Key" field

-## Notes

-- **ES Modules**: This application uses ES6 modules, which require a web server to run (cannot be opened directly as a file)
-- **CORS**: The server includes CORS headers to allow module loading
-- **Configs**: Theme configurations are embedded in `js/configs.js` to avoid CORS issues with JSON files

 ## Browser Compatibility